Resources and Documents

 4.2 Legality Check

-Staff must verify that the player’s Battle Team is legal for tournament play, in terms of both the parameters specified by the tournament format and checking for signs of illegal manipulation.
+Staff must verify that the competitor’s Battle Team is legal for tournament play, in terms of both the parameters specified by the tournament format and checking for signs of illegal manipulation.
 This is split into electronic and manual processes.

 4.2.1 Electronic Team Check